danmonyak/EpiClockInvasiveBRCA/README.md

 Rscript -e "rmarkdown::render('Data_Prep.Rmd', output_format = 'html_document', output_file = paste0('Data_Prep ', Sys.time(), '.html'))"
 ```

+It could take up to a few hours to run, though it will likely take less than 1 hour.
+This script should be run on a machine of at least 16 GB of memory.

 ### 3. Select fCpGs

 Run all cells in the Jupyter notebook "Select_fCpGs-Revision.ipynb"